mratmeyer/function-load-tester/README.md

 ## Usage

 To run the program, after building it, use `./function-load-tester`. function-load-tester contains a variety of flags that can be used.
+The example flags represent default values.

 - `-dataPath (string)` - Specifies the name of the dataset CSV file.
 Ex: `-dataPath=invocations_per_function_md.anon.d01.csv`
 - `-functionsCount (int)` - Specifies the amount of functions to read.
 Ex: `-functionsCount=100`
 - `-timeInterval (int)` - Specifies the time interval between batches in seconds.
 Ex: `-timeInterval=1`
 - `-endpoint (string)` - Specifies the HTTP endpoint to hit.
 Ex: `-endpoint=http://localhost:8080/ping`
+- `-timeout (int)` - Specifies the timeout for HTTP requests.
+Ex: `-timeout=10`

 ## Results